-The premise of the book is that a simple (but well devised) checklist is perhaps the best tool we have to make us consistently more successful at managing complex situations – whether that be operating on someone, choosing companies to invest in, landing a plane or building a skyscraper.
+The premise of The Checklist Manifesto is that a simple (but well devised) checklist is perhaps the best tool we have to make us consistently more successful at managing complex situations – whether that be operating on someone, choosing companies to invest in, landing a plane or building a skyscraper.

 The airline industry in particular has learned to rely on pilot checklists – and a culture of always using those checklists – to maintain safety, and their evolution makes for interesting reading.

 As Gawande notes, the reason no one died when an Airbus A320 was forced to land on the Hudson river in January 2009 was not only because of skill and professionalism on the part of the pilot.
 It was because the pilot and crew all used the checklists provided for them for precisely that situation.

 Gawande’s interest in checklists grew out of wanting to improve outcomes for surgical patients.
 He points to data showing that by 2004 surgeons around the world were performing 230 million major operations a year and estimates of complication rates ranged from 3 per cent to 17 per cent.

 “Worldwide, at least seven million people a year are left disabled and at least one million dead – a level of harm that approaches that of malaria, tuberculosis and other traditional public health concerns.”